brightcove/brightcove-player-sdk-ios-ssai/README.md

 * If you want to use the BrightcoveSSAI plugin along with the BrightcoveFairPlay plugin then the BrightcoveFairPlay plugin must be the `upstreamSessionProvider` of the SSAI session provider.

-* The SSAI plugin does not support playing SSAI content and non SSAI content in the same playback controller.
-If you need to play both, you need to create separate playback controllers.
+* The SSAI plugin does not support playing non-SSAI content.
+If you need to play non-SSAI content you need to create another playback controller that does not use the SSAI plugin.

 Support
 =======